Kotlin/kotlinx.coroutines/coroutines-guide.md

 Anyway, this is an extremely impractical way to find prime numbers.
-In practice, pipelines do involve some other suspending invocations (like asynchronous calls to remote services) and these pipelines cannot be built using `buildSeqeunce`/`buildIterator`, because they do not allow arbitrary suspension, unlike `produce` which is fully asynchronous.
+In practice, pipelines do involve some other suspending invocations (like asynchronous calls to remote services) and these pipelines cannot be built using `buildSeqeunce`/`buildIterator`, because they do not allow arbitrary suspension, unlike `produce`, which is fully asynchronous.

 ### Fan-out